-Seminole State College offers the Electricity Certificate to prepare students to advance in their current position or for immediate employment as an electrician.
-The program consists of eight courses and can be completed in as few as two semesters (36 weeks).
+Seminole State College offers the Electrician Helper Certificate to prepare students for an entry-level position in the electrical industry.
+The program consists of five sequential courses and can be completed in as few as three semesters (Fall term start only).

-This 1,200-hour program is offered at the Sanford/Lake Mary Campus, and it consists of classroom study and hands-on activities in the College’s high-tech labs.
+This 1,200-hour program is offered at the Sanford/Lake Mary Campus, and consists of a combination of online learning and hands-on lab experiences in the College’s high-tech labs.
 The program prepares students for work in residential and commercial projects.

-The skills and abilities you will learn while earning an Electricity Certificate at Seminole State include:
+The skills and abilities you will learn while earning an Electrician Helper Certificate at Seminole State include:

-There are many benefits to earning your Electricity Certificate at Seminole State, including:
+There are many benefits to earning your Electrician Helper Certificate at Seminole State, including:

-To be considered for the Applied Welding Technologies Certificate, students must:
+To be considered for the Electrician Helper Certificate, students must:

 A high school diploma or equivalency is not required for program entry.

 The program costs approximately $4,208 for tuition and approximately $600 for books.
 The program also is approved by the Veterans Administration and Workforce Central Florida.